sandialabs/Spitfire/spitfire_docs/source/combustion.rst

     mix = mech.mix_for_equivalence_ratio(phi=1., fuel=fuel, oxy=air)
     mix.TP = 1000, 101325

-Finally, we build an adiabatic, isobaric, closed reactor model, tell it to save off the temperature and species mass fractions, and integrate the reactor to a final time of 100 ms::
+Finally, we build an adiabatic, isobaric (constant pressure piston-cylinder idealization), closed reactor, tell it to save off the temperature and species mass fractions while solving, and integrate the reactor to a final time of 100 ms::

     r = HomogeneousReactor(mech_spec=mech,